 The Little Sisters oversee all aspects of the operation of the Joseph House.
 The work of the Joseph House is incorporated under their name, Little Sisters of Jesus and Mary, Inc. is a non-profit and 501(c)(3) tax-exempt organization.

-Sr. Connie Ladd is Superior General of the Little Sisters of Jesus and Mary.
-Sr. Marilyn Bouchard is Vicar General.
+Sr. Marilyn Bouchard is Superior General of the Little Sisters of Jesus and Mary.
+Sr. Connie Ladd is Vicar General.

 Sr. Marilyn is from Green Bay, Wisconsin.
 She entered the community in 1991.
 Sr. Connie has been with the Little Sisters since 1986.
 She was born in Wilmington, Delaware and spent many years in Baltimore.

 An additional Advisory Board helps to guide the Joseph House Workshop, a program of the Joseph House that provides long-term shelter and job preparation for homeless men.